How To Edit Your WordPress User Profile

 Jabber / Google Talk

-Tip: If you plan to run webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site with Google Hangouts:
+Tip: If you plan to run business webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you manage a professional video conferencing platform on your site with Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled inside the Toolbar information area of your Profile page …
+Tip #1: Check that Show Toolbar when viewing site is enabled inside the Toolbar subsection of your Profile area …

 Tip #2: Your user profile gives you an additional opportunity to promote your business to your site visitors.

-Once you have done this, a link to the author displaying your specified nickname is added to every blog post published on your site …
+After you have set this up, a link to the author displaying your selected nickname is added to every blog post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see what other posts that you (or other users) have published …
+Clicking on the author link takes site visitors to the Author Archives section, where they can learn more about you (or about other authors publishing content on your site) and see all other blog posts that you (or your guest users) have published …

-You can also add links and basic formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …
+You can even include links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …

-This is done by adding HTML formatted text into the About Yourself > Biographical Info text area in your Profile section …
+This can be done by pasting HTML formatted content into the About Yourself > Biographical Info text area in your Profile section …

 Tip #3 (Advanced User): Hide User Profile Fields

-If you plan to run a website that restricts what users can do, you can install a simple WP plugin called Hide User Profile Fields that hides a number of fields when activated, such as:
+You can install a simple WordPress plugin called Hide User Profile Fields that automatically hides a number of fields when activated, such as:

 - Yahoo IM